hamiltonrichard/Myollama/OllamaDockerOpenSUSE.md

 # Install the Ollama Docker Image in OpenSUSE

-The following instructions descripe how to run Ollamma in Docker to run in Windows Subsystem for Linux OpenSUSE instance.
+The following instructions describe how to run Ollama in Docker to run in Windows Subsystem for Linux OpenSUSE instance.
 The document assumes that your your system has a suported Nvidia card.
 See the Ollama documentation listed in the sources below for information on ATI Graphics cards.
 Information on creating and restoring a backup of the WSL image can be found at the end of the document.

 Prior to starting, refer to open issues for the current state of this documentation.